• Facebook

 Ingredients

-• 5 large red onion 3 chopped into tiny pieces, 2 sliced thinly
+• 5 large red onions 3 chopped into tiny pieces, 2 sliced into thin rings

 • 2 teaspoon turmeric powder

-• 2 cup rice (see notes if you want to use brown rice)
+• 2 cup long grain Carolina rice or Basmati (see notes if you want to use brown rice)

 • cilantro for garnishing